 Notes

-1 This is a compilation of the Valuation of Land Regulations 1979 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 5 April 2013 of the Valuation of Land Regulations 1979 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table